sudo-sherry/BluePrintMapping/README.md

 # BluePrintMapping
-This project uses OpenCV and Data Structure and Algorithm to detect the corner points of a blueprint and returns the points in a chronological(cylclic manner)
+This project uses OpenCV and Data Structure and Algorithm to detect the corner points of a blueprint and returns the points in a chronological(cyclic manner)